 In addition to distributor allowances, the Company compensates its sales leader Distributors with leadership incentives for services rendered, relating to the development, retention, and management of their sales organizations.
 Leadership incentives are payable based on achieved sales volume, which are recorded in general and administrative expenses.
-The Company recognizes revenue when it ships products.
 The Company receives the net sales price in cash or through credit card payments at the point of sale.